jacobseraspi/jacobseraspi.io/README.md

 Before you start, make sure you have the necessary tools installed:

 - **Markdown Editor**
   - Using a markup language can be really helpful.
-Andrew Etter explains in his book "Modern Technical Writing" that it's important because it makes it easy to create content that can be shared online, like XML[^1].
-Out of all the markup languages out there, I chose Markdown because it's the most commonly used and it's pretty versatile[^2].
+Out of all the markup languages out there, I chose Markdown because it's the most commonly used and it's pretty versatile[^1].
+Andrew Etter explains in his book "Modern Technical Writing" that it's important because it makes it easy to create content that can be shared online, like XML[^2].
   - You can use any markdown editors of your choice, but I like to use [VS Code](https://code.visualstudio.com/download).
   - Other Markdown editor options: [Typora](https://typora.io/), [Ghostwriter](https://ghostwriter.kde.org/), or [Atom](https://atom.io/)
   - I have provided a Markdown tutorial in [More Resources](#3-more-resources).